SublimeLinter/SublimeLinter-golangcilint/README.md

 In order for `golangci-lint` to be executed by SublimeLinter, you must ensure that its path is available to SublimeLinter.
 Before going any further, please read and follow the steps in [Finding a linter executable](http://sublimelinter.readthedocs.org/en/latest/troubleshooting.html#finding-a-linter-executable) through “Validating your PATH” in the documentation.
 Once you have installed `golangci-lint`, you can proceed to install the plugin if it is not yet installed.

+Due to performance issues in golangci-lint, the linter will not attempt to lint more than one-hundred (100) files considering a delay of 100ms and `lint_mode` equal to “background”.
+If the user increases the delay, the tool will have more time to scan more files and analyze them.
+If your project contains more than 300 files, you’ll have to set a delay of 0.3s or more in SublimeLinter settings.

 **Note:** The linter creates a temporary directory to allow SublimeLinter to scan changes in the code that are still in the buffer _(aka. not saved yet)_.
 If the SublimeText sidebar is visible, you will notice _—for a split of a second—_ that a folder named `.golangcilint-*` appears and disappears.
 Make sure to add this folder to your `.gitignore` file, and also the “folder_exclude_patterns” in SublimeText’s preferences:

 ```